ProverProject/prover-enterprise-public/doc/API.md

 - message - optional text message, may be omitted if no message is attached to the transaction.

+### Parameters (submit, without swype-code)

+- mediahash;
+- mediahashtype;
+- clientid;
+- noreference (just a parameter name, without a value);
+- message - optional text message, may be omitted if no message is attached to the transaction.

 ### Parameters (polling)

 - txhash - transaction hash returned by the first call.